Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 \subsection{Comparison of protocol performance}

-To benchmark the performance and robustness of the XAI-optimized protocol, we evaluated it against the full 15-feature acquisition and two alternative 8-feature subprotocols: one optimized using a traditional FIM framework, and another selected heuristically.
+To benchmark the performance and robustness of the XAI-optimized protocol against both theoretical limits and common expert practices, we evaluated it against the full 15-feature acquisition and three alternative 8-feature subprotocols:

-The theory-driven protocol was derived using FIM-based Recursive Feature Elimination (FIM-RFE).
-Following the D-optimality criterion, which seeks to maximize the determinant of the FIM, the procedure started with the full protocol and iteratively removed the feature whose elimination best preserved the FIM determinant of the remaining subprotocol.
-The final 8-feature protocol was selected by identifying the point of diminishing returns on the resulting curve.

-The naive protocol was designed to reflect a common heuristic approach.
-It included 8 features with b-values sampled uniformly across the full range at a single diffusion time ($\Delta$ = 27 ms), along with three additional b-values ($b=1$, $b=2$, and $b=12.5$ ms/µm$^2$) acquired at $\Delta$ = 45 ms to enable DKI fitting at that $\Delta$ and ensure consistency in b-value coverage with the full protocol.
-This design prioritizes compatibility with other models such as SANDI or time-dependent kurtosis, but results in a more limited $\Delta$ range compared to the other protocols.